-Because many Crohn’s disease patients can become anemic (watch for these signs) or deficient in nutrients (here are the symptoms) due to poor nutrient absorption, Jessica DeLuise, MHS, PAC, physician assistant and founder of Eat Your Way to Wellness, explains the importance of a well-balanced diet.
-As often as Crohn’s patients can, he recommends reaching for snacks and meals chock full of vitamins and minerals to ensure that their body is getting more than the bare minimum.
-This means always eating three, well-balanced meals and wholesome snacks.
+Because many Crohn’s disease patients can become anemic or deficient in nutrients due to poor nutrient absorption, Jessica DeLuise, a physician assistant and founder of Eat Your Way to Wellness, explains the importance of a well-balanced Crohn’s disease diet.
+As often as Crohn’s patients can, she recommends reaching for snacks and meals chock full of vitamins and minerals to ensure that their body is getting more than the bare minimum.
+This means always eating three, well-balanced meals, and wholesome snacks.
 If you’re not sure what kind of diet is best for you, make an appointment with a registered dietitian who can help you choose nutritious options.

 You don’t keep a food journal

 One of the top suggestions from experts who treat patients with Crohn’s disease is to keep a food journal to efficiently track everything you put into your body.
-This way, you can tell which foods might trigger an episode of Crohn’s inflammation.
-DeLuise agrees that it’s important to take note of how patients are feeling as well as their level of appetite and bathroom habits to note whether or not there could be any correlation with food.
-Learn the 11 things your bowel movements can reveal about your health.
+This way, you can tell which foods might trigger a flare-up of symptoms.
+DeLuise agrees that it’s important to take note of how you are feeling as well as your appetite and bathroom habits to figure out whether or not there could be any correlation with food.

 You don’t exercise regularly

-As with any chronic disease, regular exercise provides crucial benefits—check out all the ways it can help you function at the highest level.
+As with any chronic disease, regular exercise provides crucial benefits.
 Several studies have shown the importance of exercise specifically for those with Crohn’s disease.
-Research published in the journal Pharmacological Reports found that physical activity significantly reduced the severity of symptoms related to Crohn’s disease.
+Research published in the journal Pharmacological Reports in 2016 found that physical activity significantly reduced the severity of symptoms related to Crohn’s disease.
 Additionally, exercise directly impacts your immune system, so the more you exercise, the better prepared your immune system will be to fight symptoms of the disease.
-Just remember to listen closely to your body while exercising, especially if you’ve recently been exposed to a flare up and to modify your workouts as needed.
+Just remember to listen closely to your body while exercising, especially if you’ve recently been exposed to a flare-up and to modify your workouts as needed.

 You’re not getting enough fat in your diet

 We’re not talking about McDonald’s French fries.
-We’re talking about the good fat—just take a look at what omega-3 fatty acids can do for your health and the role they can play in decreasing inflammation.
-While the studies do not draw clear data about their specific role in Crohn’s, DeLuise explains that omega-3-rich foods or supplements are something to consider adding to your diet.
-These include foods like salmon, halibut, sardines, walnuts, flaxseeds, or chia seeds, among many others.
+We’re talking about the healthy fat—omega-3 fatty acids and the role they can play in decreasing inflammation.
+While the studies do not draw clear data about their specific role in Crohn’s, DeLuise explains that omega-3-rich foods or supplements are something to consider adding to your diet (after talking with your doctor).
+These include foods like salmon, halibut, and sardines, among others.